 Meditating with Dr. Joe Dispenza method is on my to-do list.
 I use guided meditations by a different author or nothing at all.

 His workshop attendants’ testimonials are amazing.
 You can find then on Dr. Joe Dispenza youtube channel.

 3.- You Are the Placebo by Dr. Joe Dispenza

-Dr. Joe Dispenza focuses on how the placebo effect affects the brain, and the body.
+Dr. Joe Dispenza focuses on how the placebo effect affects the brain and the body.
 Moreover, how to change the body by thought alone, because intention paired with an elevated emotion change our biology.

-The placebo is usually a pill, in this book meditation substitutes the placebo pill “So think of your meditation practice as a way for you to take the placebo every day.
+The placebo is usually a pill, in this book, meditation substitutes the placebo pill “So think of your meditation practice as a way for you to take the placebo every day.
 But instead of taking a pill, you’ll be going inward.”

 Dr. Dispenza relies on different research studies over the years to back up his ideas, but he also presents before and after meditation brain scans of his workshop attendants.
-For example, brain scan of people with Parkinson’s disease or traumatic brain injury showing the changes meditation produces in these individuals.
+For example, the brain scan of people with Parkinson’s disease or traumatic brain injury showing the changes meditation produces in these individuals.

 4 .- Into the Magic Shop by James R. Doty, MD